List of topics

 Accepted papers will be published in the proceedings of the symposium.
 As usual, these proceedings will appear in the Leibniz International Proceedings in Informatics (LIPIcs) series, based at Schloss Dagstuhl.
 This guarantees perennial, free and easy electronic access, while the authors retain the rights over their work.
 With their submission, authors consent to sign a license authorizing the program committee chairs to organize the electronic publication of their paper, provided the paper is accepted.

-For the first time, STACS 2021 will employ a light weight double blind review.
+For the first time, STACS 2021 employed a light weight double blind review.